 For communities, kindergarten readiness is valuing the incredible importance of early learning.

-Early learning experiences help a child become ready for Kindergarten.
-In 2014, the Governor-appointed Early Learning Advisory Committee approved the following definition of Kindergarten readiness: “In Indiana, we work together so that every child can develop to his or her fullest potential socially, emotionally, physically, cognitively, and academically.
-Through growth in all of these domains, the child will become a healthy, capable, competent, and powerful learner.”
 To achieve these outcomes, Indiana provides robust, academically enriched early learning experiences for students through a wide range of early childhood programs including developmental preschool, Head Start, licensed childcare centers, licensed family child care homes, public community preschools, Title I preschools, and unlicensed registered ministries.
-The Indiana Department of Education (IDOE) works very closely with the Family and Social Services Administration’s Office of Early Childhood and Out-of-School Learning to support young learners through various initiatives including Indiana’s early learning development framework, The Foundations, as well as the ISPROUT assessment tool.
+The Indiana Department of Education (IDOE) Office of Kindergarten Readiness works very closely with the Family and Social Services Administration’s Office of Early Childhood and Out-of-School Learning to support young learners through various initiatives including Indiana’s early learning development framework, The Foundations, as well as the ISPROUT assessment tool.
 IDOE also provides additional support and guidance to schools on topics from preschool expansion to kindergarten transitions and beyond.

-The Indiana Department of Education’s Early Learning Guidance is a resource for educators and other early childhood professionals to support and enhance children’s learning and development while using the Foundations.
+The Indiana Department of Education’s Early Learning Framework is a resource for educators and other early childhood professionals to support and enhance children’s learning and development while using the standards.
 The information can be used to support a child’s development at different levels of learning and promotes fluid movement between developmental stages.
-The Early Learning Guidance can be accessed from the “Collections” page of the Indiana Learning Lab.
+The Early Learning Framework is coming soon and will be available within the “Collections” page of the Indiana Learning Lab.

-- Foundations Quick Glance Guide - a one page list of the Foundations and Foundation topic numbers.
+- Standards Quick Glance Guide - a one page list of the early learning standards.